notherealmarco/suntobot/MIGRATIONS.md

 This project uses **Alembic** for database migrations.
 This ensures that when you modify your database models, the changes are properly applied to the database.

-## Why Use Migrations?

-The previous code used `Base.metadata.create_all(engine)` which only creates tables that don't exist.
-It **does NOT**:
-- Add new columns to existing tables
-- Remove columns from existing tables
-- Change column types or constraints
-- Modify indexes

 With Alembic migrations, you can safely evolve your database schema over time.

 ## Setup